satkar2001/NoteTakerLFT/README.md

    - **Backend setup:** See `backend/README.md` for environment variables and database configuration
    - **Frontend setup:** See `frontend/README.md` for environment configuration

-4. Both README files contain step-by-step instructions for setting up the development environment, configuring environment variables, and running the application locally.

 ## Project Structure

 The codebase is organized into two main parts: